-Because HMAC-SHA256 is used, the System Secret is required to create valid key-signature pairs, rendering an attacker unable to inject new codes or tokens into a compromised datastore.
+Because HMAC-SHA256 is used, the System Secret is required to create valid key signature pairs, rendering an attacker unable to inject new codes or tokens into a compromised data store.

 AES-GCM is used to encrypt JWKs at rest using a key size of 256 bit which exceeds requirements by Lenstra, ECRYPT II, NIST, ANSSI, and BSI, see https://www.keylength.com/en/compare/.

 GCM (Galois/Counter Mode) is an authenticated encryption algorithm designed to provide both data authenticity (integrity) and confidentiality.
 GCM uses a nonce (“IV”) that has an upper limit of 2^32 nonces.
-If more nonces are used, there is risk of repeats.
+If more nonces are used, there is a risk of repeats.
 This means that you risk collisions when storing more than 2^32 documents authenticated with GCM.
-Because AES-GCM is only used to encrypt data at rest, this is might only impose a problem if
+Because AES-GCM is only used to encrypt data at rest, this might only impose a problem if

 - more than 2^32 documents are stored using AES-GCM

 - an attacker gains access to the datastore where > 2^32 documents are stored

 - the attacker can exploit repeats, for example by authenticating malicious documents

 RSASSA-PKCS1-v1_5 using SHA-256 (RS256) is used to sign JWTs.
 Its use is recommended by the JWA specification, see https://www.rfc-editor.org/rfc/rfc7518.txt

 The RSA Key size is 4096 bits long, exceeding the minimum requirement of 2048 bits by https://www.rfc-editor.org/rfc/rfc7518.txt.